-- □ Select the byte mask....
+- Select the byte mask....
 The HEX value spinner control enables to set a two-figure hexadecimal character value ("00" by default).
 The available range is from "00" to "FF".
-It is synchronized with the ASCII value. - □ Specify the number of wiping passes.
-You can choose a number of passes for the wiping pattern. - □ Verify wipe results.
+It is synchronized with the ASCII value. - Specify the number of wiping passes.
+You can choose a number of passes for the wiping pattern. - Verify wipe results.
 You can also choose whether to carry out residual data verification or not specifying the percentage of sectors to check.

 By default, the operation takes only a fraction of a second.
 However, the program waits until Windows completes the modification of the disk layout.
-In case you decide to wipe the on-partition data as well, the operation will take much longer, depending on the set wipe parameters.